UniversalDependencies/docs/_fi-dep/comparator.md

 shortdef : 'comparative conjunction'
 ---

-The *comparative conjunction* (most commonly *kuin*, which corresponds roughly to *than* and *as* in English) is marked with the dependency type `comparator`.
+The *comparative conjunction* (most commonly *kuin*, which corresponds roughly to "than" and "as" in English) is marked with the dependency type `comparator`.
 The head of the dependency is the element being compared.

 <!-- fname:comparator.pdf -->
 ~~~ sdparse